- Canada Itinerary Ideas: 2 weeks in Canada

 Canada also has two distinct cultures and two official languages (English and French) and the cities — especially Toronto — are extremely multicultural.
 Both Toronto and Vancouver are home to very sizeable Indo-Canadian populations: in Toronto, Punjabi is the fourth most common language spoken.
 English is spoken across the country, and predominates in every province except Quebec, which is largely French speaking.
 But you don’t need to speak French to get by in Quebec.
 Montreal, especially, has a large English-speaking population.

 Visitors from India and other nations require a Visa to visit Canada

 Maple Key Canada Itinerary

-If you land in Toronto, the Maple Key route takes in Canada’s biggest city — Toronto — and the country’s number 1 tourist attraction, Niagara Falls.
+If you land in Toronto, the Maple Key route takes in Canada’s biggest city — Toronto — and the country’s number 1 tourist attraction, Niagara Falls, which has lots of things to do.
 But that’s not all.
 The route can take you into Canada’s famous wilderness, for hiking and/or camping adventures in Algonquin Park; along Lake Ontario to the quaint historic town of Kingston; north to the nation’s capital city, Ottawa; and east to “La Belle Province,” Quebec, for cities that have a distinct European flavour.
 Quebec’s largest city, Montreal, and the most historic, Quebec City, are on this route, so you can make it an entirely urban adventure if you’re not ready for the rugged outdoors.
 A significant percentage of Canada’s total population lives along this corridor, so you will never feel far from civilization!
 And the Via Rail train can take you along most of this route (except for up to Algonquin Park).

 You can completely customize an itinerary based on this route, depending on the season and your interests.
 My suggestion is to spend at least three days in Toronto, and take a one-day side trip to Niagara Falls.
 You can drive there and back, or take a bus tour, in one day, easily.
 Toronto is my hometown and Canada’s largest city, the economic engine of the country, and an exciting, vibrant city.
 There is no end of things to see and do, but my top suggestions for Toronto are: